-- FVIII and FIX should be used as the first option in patients with a current low inhibitor titer, in order to saturate the inhibitor and reach a hemostatic factor level.
-In the case of life-threatening bleeds, irrespective of inhibitor response, FVIII/IX:C should be monitored at least daily.
-The risk of allergic reactions associated with FIX concentrates should be taken into consideration. - The use of bypassing agents at the doses of a PCC 50-100 IU/kg every 6-12 h or rFVIIa 90-120 $\mu g/kg$ every 2-3 h is indicated for patients with inhibitor levels BU/mL for treatment of any bleed and in those with high-responding inhibitors but a current low level (<5 BU/mL) in case of a non-life-threatening bleed.
-Children may need higher doses up to 270 $\mu g/kg$ of rFVIIa as an initial dose followed by lower doses depending on the hemostatic effect. - rFVIIa is preferred in patients with a known anamnestic response prior to start of ITI, as well as in patients previously not being exposed to plasma products. - Antibody removal by immunoadsorption might be considered in patients with high inhibitor titers in order to allow treatment with FVIII/IX concentrates. - Concurrent use of transamic acid should always be considered with rFVIIa treatment, but also in association with aPCC to improve the hemostatic effect.
+- FVIII and FIX should be used as the first option in patients with a current low inhibitor titer, to saturate the inhibitor and reach a hemostatic factor level.
+In the case of life-threatening bleeds and a low inhibitor titer, irrespective of the type of inhibitor response, the deficient factor may initially be infused, but FVIII/IX:C should be frequently monitored at least daily.
+The risk of allergic reactions associated with FIX concentrates should be taken into consideration. - The use of bypassing agents at the doses of aPCC 50-100 IU/kg every 6-12 h or rFVIIa 90-120 $\mu$ g/kg every 2-3 h is indicated for patients with inhibitor levels >5 BU/mL for treatment of any bleed and in those with high-responding inhibitors but a current low level (<5 BU/mL) in case of a non-life-threatening bleed to avoid a boostering effect.
+Children may need higher doses up to 270 $\mu$ g/kg of rFVIIa as an initial dose followed by lower doses depending on the hemostatic effect. - rFVIIa is preferred in patients with a known anamnestic response prior to start of ITI, as well as in patients previously not being exposed to plasma products.

-- Higher doses of rFVIIa (up to 270 μ g/kg) and/or shorter intervals (<2hrs) should be considered in young children and in the case of treatment failures. - The daily dose of aPCC should routinely not exceed 200 IU/kg. - In hemophilia B patients with inhibitors, rFVIIa is preferred.
-FIX-containing agents e.g. aPCC should not be routinely used. - In the case of bleeds resistant to monotherapy with each bypassing agent, a sequential use in the order of aPCC (50-75 IU/kg) and rFVIIa (90-100 μ g/kg) with an interval of ≥ 2 hrs or a combined use of aPCC (20-30 IU/kg) and rFVIIa (30-60 μ g/kg) may be considered.
-The risk of thromboembolic complications however always needs to be taken into account.
+- Antibody removal by immunoadsorption might be considered in patients with high inhibitor titers in order to allow treatment with FVIII/IX concentrates. - Concurrent use of tranexamic acid should always be considered with rFVIIa treatment, but basically also in association with aPCC to improve the hemostatic effect. - Higher doses of rFVIIa (up to 270 $\mu$ g/kg) and/or shorter intervals (<2hrs) should be considered in young children and in the case of treatment failures. - The daily dose of aPCC should not exceed 200 IU/kg. - In hemophilia B patients with inhibitors, rFVIIa is preferred.
+FIX-containing agents e.g. aPCC should not be routinely used. - In the case of bleeds resistant to monotherapy with each bypassing agent, a sequential use in the order of aPCC (50-75 IU/kg) and rFVIIa (90-100 $\mu$ g/kg) with an interval of $\geq 2$ hrs or a combined use of aPCC (20-30 IU/kg) and rFVIIa (30-60 $\mu$ g/kg) may be considered.
+The risk of thromboembolic complications should however be taken into account.

 Most of the studies of rFVIIa and aPCC are retrospective and observational with low scientific value if one applies strict scientific criteria, but both agents have shown to be effective in the majority of cases.
 One drawback using these drugs is the cost.
 Therefore, the treatments with rFVIIa and aPCC need to be optimized to the extent possible.
-Two randomized head-to-head-studies have been conducted showing a similar high hemostatic effectiveness with both products.
-However, a difference in efficacy was observed with the respective products in one and the same patient, suggesting that predictive markers for the treatment response need to be identified [60,61].

-The randomized study by Young et al [60] compared not only rFVIIa with aPCC, but also two treatment doses of rFVIIa in a blinded design.
-The results suggest in accordance with other case series and cohort studies, that rFVIIa can be administered at a dose of 270 μ g/kg on a single occasion, instead of three doses of 90 μ g/kg, without reducing the efficacy or exposing the patient to risk [61].
+Two randomized head-to-head-studies have been conducted showing a similar high hemostatic effectiveness with both products [70,71].
+However, a difference in efficacy was observed with the respective products in one and the same patient, suggesting that predictive markers for the treatment response need to be identified [70].
+Several studies have shown that rFVIIa can be administered at a dose of 270 $\mu$ g/kg on a single occasion, instead of three doses of 90 $\mu$ g/kg, without reducing the efficacy or exposing the patient to risk.